 The Pine Crest curriculum — and the delivery of it — are differentiators.

 “Our curriculum is well-crafted and adaptive to what we see happening in the world,” said Mrs. Combs.
 “Evidence of this is in the development of new programs.
-This year, we implemented a course titled -Design Thinking through Innovation, a new health curriculum, and a 2D and 3D design course.
+Last year, we implemented a course titled Design Thinking through Innovation, a new health curriculum, and a 2D and 3D design course.
 These are areas we identified as being necessary skills for students to take with them beyond their careers as Pine Crest Middle and Upper School students.
 We are able to take our curriculum and adapt to what students need.”

 At Pine Crest School, students benefit from an innovative program that incorporates progressive and transformational elements.